 Mount Marcy is located in the state of New York, near Lake Placid.
 You can find this mountain and 45 other “high peaks” originally thought to be over 4,000 feet in the Adirondack Mountains.

-From Lake Placid, heading south on Sentinal Road/Route 73 will have you at a trailhead in 15-20 minutes.
+From Lake Placid, heading south on Sentinal Road/Route 73, you’ll be at a trailhead in 15-20 minutes.

 Side Note: The 46 high peaks are still considered the originals, even though after they were surveyed, it was found that there are 3 actually a little shorter than 4,000 feet, and one higher peak was left out!